-- chemical abuse (illegal drugs, alcohol, tobacco) - assault (physical or verbal against students or staff) - weapons (possession, threats, attacks) misconduct - 10.
-Expulsion: Expulsions by the Board of Trustees is a serious consequence resulting when it is determined that a student's continued presence in Division schools is injurious to other students.
+- chemical abuse (illegal drugs, alcohol, tobacco) - assault (physical or verbal against students or staff) - weapons (possession, threats, attacks) misconduct - Expulsion: Expulsions by the Board of Trustees is a serious consequence resulting when it is determined that a student's continued presence in Division schools is injurious to other students.
 Expulsion requires an official action by the Board of Trustees and is completed in accordance with the Public Schools Act, Section 48(4).
-An expulsion means that the student may not attend any school operated by the Winnipeg School Division until such time as the Board of Trustees may remove the expulsion.
+An expulsion means the student may not attend any school operated by the Winnipeg School Division until the Board of Trustees removes it.